jheg/jheg.github.io/_posts/2014-08-25-tic-tac-toe-pt1.markdown

 <h2>Step 5: Drawing the board</h2>

 Before I started this assignment I spent days thinking about how I could draw the board and dynamically update it after each iteration of the game loop.
-I had to check part of the solution video for this part as I couln't quite grasp how this was going to work.
-It really was quite simple once I reviewed the video though simply drawing the board using puts and using string interpolation to store the current status of the board_squares hash.
+I had to check part of the solution video for this as I couldn't quite grasp how this was going to work.
+It was simple once I reviewed the video though.
+Draw the board using puts and using string interpolation to store the current status of the board_squares hash.
 All of this is stored in a method called draw_board.

 {% highlight ruby linenos %}
 # draw the board